mileen-vagadia/Traffic-data-analysis/README.md

-# traffic-eda

-EDA on urban traffic data using Python and PostgreSQL.
+urban traffic data analysis using Python and PostgreSQL.

 I work on traffic control systems at my job so wanted to see how the data side of things looks — specifically around peak hours and whether signal timing actually affects wait times.